burst-apps-team/burst-wiki/faq.md

 **4**)*' Where can I buy, sell, or trade Burst for other coins, tokens, or fiat currencies?*'

 A list of exchanges is maintained at <https://www.burst-coin.org/exchanges>.
 The largest exchanges are currently Bittrex and Poloniex.
-Direct Fiat-to-Burst purchases are available at [<https://indacoin.com>](https://indacoin.com/)
+Direct Fiat-to-Burst purchases are available at [<https://indacoin.com>](https://indacoin.com/) Please note: Not all exchanges operate in every country.
+For example, Indacoin does not operate in the United States.

 **5) If I use SSD’s would I make more money?**